rerun-io/rerun/docs/content/reference/types/archetypes/view_coordinates.md

 For example [Right, Down, Forward] means that the X axis points to the right, the Y axis points down, and the Z axis points forward.

+Make sure that this archetype is logged at or above the origin entity path of your 3D views.

 ## Components

 **Required**: [`ViewCoordinates`](../components/view_coordinates.md)